reduxframework/docs/docs/configuration/global_arguments.md

 # Global Arguments Reference

-Redux has arguments at a variety of levels, but those at the instance level are referred to as global arguments.
-A list of the core global arguments are had below.
+Redux offers arguments at a variety of levels.
+Those at the instance level are referred to as global arguments and are as follows.

 ::: tip
-For an example of how to set global arguments, see the [Redux::set_args()](api.md#redux-set-args) documentation.
+See the [Redux::set_args()](api.md#redux-set-args) documentation on how to set them.
 :::

 ::: warning Global arguments in alphabetical order